-We all probably enjoyed the Fourth of July this week with cookouts, swimming and getting together with family and friends.
+When we think about the Fourth of July Holiday, we usually think of picnics, cookouts, swimming and getting together with family and friends.
 It is really good to do all these things, but let us not forget the real reason we are able to celebrate doing all these fun things.

 The Continental Congress adopted this Declaration of Independence on July 4, 1776.
 The 56 men who signed the Declaration knew well that they may suffer adversity from having signed the document.

-As we remember the fun things we did on the Fourth, let us give thanks for these courageous founding fathers who fulfilled their pledge to keep America safe.
+As we celebrate on the Fourth of July, let us pause to give thanks for these courageous founding fathers who fulfilled their pledge to keep America safe.

-Thank You Lord, that we live in a free country.
+Prayer: Thank You Lord that we live in a free country.
 Help us and our country’s leaders to be a righteous nation.